F.A.Q

 Does the facility produce renewable energy?

 Yes.
-The EfW plant will generate 49MW of electricity, some of which will be used to power the facility.
+The EfW plant will generate up to 65MW of electricity, some of which will be used to power the facility.
 The rest will be exported to the electricity grid and used to power homes in Essex.
 It’s classified as ‘renewable’ energy if it’s derived from an organic renewable source.
 On average, approximately 50% of “black bin” waste is categorised organic/biogenic which means your bins could be lighting your home.

 Why do the plans for the site keep changing?